MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: System Design

 \subsubsection{Extracting Human Vitals}

+Radar data captures a blend of breathing and heartbeat signals, along with unwanted motion and multipath distortions, making separation challenging, especially for multiple individuals with unknown activity.
+While \textbf{FFT} and peak-finding suffice in controlled settings, they often fail in complex real-world environments.

-\system recovers the human vital signals mixed with other interfering signals using independent component analysis (ICA)~\cite{hyvarinen2013ica}.
+Medusa decomposes the human vital signals from the raw data mixed with other interfering signals using independent component analysis (ICA)~\cite{hyvarinen2013ica}.
 Consider a \emph{single} radar receiver, $k\in \{1,\ldots,M\}$, where $M$ is the total number of radar receivers.
 Let $X_k(t) =[x_1(t),\ldots,x_N(t)]^T$ be a vector of the $N$ source signals induced by human respiration, heartbeats, and motion for one or more monitored individuals.
 These signals are combined in a non-linear fashion at the radar sensors as

 where $S_k(t)$ is the vector of $N$ received signals at the $k^{th}$ radar receiver.
-In \system, these $N$ signals $s_n(t)$ arrive in $N$ different range bins.
+In Medusa, these $N$ signals $s_n(t)$ arrive in $N$ different range bins.
 The objective of non-linear ICA is to find the approximate inverse $f^{-1}$ to recover the source signals $X_k(t)$ from $S_k(t)$.
 To do this, we employ a contrastive learning model, as shown in Fig.~\ref{fig:modelworkflow}.